Showing posts with label canonical eremitical life. Show all posts

 I don't know if I can be of much help here regarding being a lay hermit.
 Remember I had a background in religious life, lived as part of a community when I began the process of becoming a diocesan hermit and was generally known as a Religious Sister in my neighborhood even after my diocese decided they were not going to profess anyone under c 603 due to some earlier situation which "left a bad taste in the bishop's mouth".
 At this point I had to decide whether I would continue living as a hermit whether in community or as a lay hermit.
 Eventually I decided I would continue living as a hermit no matter which state in which I did that --- that I could do nothing else because I clearly was thriving in this way.

 However, because I was not a canonical hermit without the Church herself professing or consecrating me as a hermit, I can say I understand the difficulties of having people understand or support what I was doing and why.
 What I experienced, however, is that to the degree I was comfortable with my own vocation people gave me the benefit of any doubt.
 They might not understand about hermits and what motivates them, but they trusted me and remained open to the idea of my being a hermit.
 I did lose a couple of friends but not with the degree of antipathy you seem to be describing.
-When friends needed something to hold onto that would make sense of my life and also made sense to them, they hung onto my identity as a woman Religious.
+When friends needed something to hold onto that would make sense of my life and that also made sense to them, they hung onto my identity as a woman Religious.
 For myself, it was clear to me that the Holy Spirit was working in my life in this specific way and while I hoped some day the Church would recognize this, I could not do anything but continue on as a hermit while still being professed in community.
 God was calling me to do this -- of that I was certain.
 However, it also became very important to find connections which/who supported me in my journey, e.g., the Camaldolese, a good spiritual director, other Sisters, etc. I don't know if this helps but if you have other specific questions re my own life as a hermit, please get back to me with those.

 Discernment and Your Questions about Balancing a Healthy Relationship With Parish and Eremitical Life: